 First, the Proposed Conservatee can object to the Conservatorship, and does not even have to file anything in court.
 An oral objection may be made by the Proposed Conservatee by his or her court-appointed attorney as counsel who will report to the court as to why his/her client should not be conserved.

 Most often, Objections to Conservatorship are filed by one or more children of the Conservatee who do not agree with the appointment of the person who seeks the Conservatorship.
+If you are considering becoming a conservator for a Glendale resident, call us.

 PROCEDURE TO OBJECT TO A CONSERVATORSHIP PETITION?